freddykrunn/Matrix-3D-Heightmap-Chart/README.md

 ]);
 ```

-4. When main container changes dimensions call:
+4. When container element changes its dimensions, you need to call:

 ```javascript
 instance.resize();
 ```

-5. To reset the view, call:
+5. To reset the view:

 ```javascript
 instance.resetView();